This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Do businesses have to apply to their existing bank?

-No, they can apply to any accredited lender, but it may well be more efficient to apply to their existing bank because the approval process involves some basic “know your customer” security checks.
+No, they can apply to any accredited lender, but it may well be more efficient to apply to their existing bank first because the approval process involves some basic “know your customer” security checks.
+Businesses should only have one live application at a time.
+Being rejected by one lender should not prevent applications being considered by others (although it’s important to know why the application was rejected).

 Why is a lender taking so long to decide?